BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos 📝

+- Try making the new `WebSearch.webSearch` command the default key command on Linux
 - If selected text is a URL, open it directly or run it through PageSpeed Insights
 - Replace the image the search bar step on the walkthrough to show autocomplete
+- Add new setting that will keep the search bar open after it loses focus
 - Examine performance analysis of code to find potential optimizations
 - Add `webSearch.addToSelectedText` to the extension's walkthrough?
 - Take new setting to allow elaborating on selected text out of beta